Center for British Art

 As part of a comprehensive renovation project, the space for accessing prints, drawings, rare books, and manuscripts underwent a significant refurbishment—the first since the building opened in 1977.
 This included improved electrical distribution, rebalanced HVAC systems, refurbished interior finishes and furnishings, improved water management at exterior walls, added power outlets, altered office space layouts, and more.

 The renovations integrated the original design aesthetic while addressing safety issues like fire suppression and necessary technology upgrades like additional ethernet connections and power outlets.
-These changes adapted the building’s design to modern safety regulations and technology while improving the visitor experience incorporating technology advances.
+These changes adapted the building’s design to modern safety regulations and technology while improving the visitor experience by incorporating technological advances.

 Completion Year